 Again in the Shakti Vahini case, the Supreme Court has reiterated about the protection of such a couple as:

 “The District Magistrate/Superintendent of Police must deal with the complaint regarding threat administered to such couple/family with the utmost sensitivity.
 It should be first ascertained whether the bachelor-bachelorette are capable adults.
 Thereafter, if necessary, they may be provided logistical support for solemnising their marriage and/or for being duly registered under police protection, if they so desire.

 After the marriage, if the couple so desire, they can be provided accommodation on payment of nominal charges in the safe house initially for a period of one month to be extended on monthly basis but not exceeding one year in aggregate, depending on their threat assessment on a case-to-case basis.”

-Your friend should move a writ petition before the High Court under Article 226 of the constitution for getting a protection order.
-He should file such a petition if his uncle still threatening him.
-The court can pass a protection order if the petitioner is receiving apparent threats in the exercise of his legal right.
-Right to choose a life partner is a fundamental right so he can move a writ petition for the implementation of his right.
+To protect his fundamental right to choose a life partner, your friend should consider filing a writ petition under Article 226 of the Constitution before the High Court to obtain a protection order.
+If his uncle continues to threaten him, he should file the petition.
+The court can issue a protection order if the petitioner is receiving apparent threats while exercising his legal right.
+Since the right to choose a life partner is a fundamental right, your friend can move a writ petition to ensure that his right is upheld and protected.